viamrobotics/slam/slam-libraries/README.md

 make setuporb
 ```

-To build ORB_SLAM3 and thirdparty packages use
+To build ORB_SLAM3 and third party packages use
 ```
 make buildorb
 ```